litmuschaos/litmus-helm/charts/litmus/README.md

 litmus
 ======
-A Helm chart to install litmus infra components on Kubernetes.
+A Helm chart to install litmus infra components on Kubernetes

-Current chart version is `1.6.2`
+Current chart version is `1.6.4`

 ## Architecture introduction